 Boards have the flexibility to choose methods for disseminating developmental screening information to parents, including providing information through Board websites and providing a link to Early Childhood Texas Developmental Screenings.

-Boards must be aware that they are not required to make referrals or to ensure that developmental screenings are conducted.
+Boards must inform staff members that they are not required to make referrals or to ensure that developmental screenings are conducted.
 The only requirement is that Boards provide information to parents on available resources and services for conducting developmental screenings.

 Boards also are encouraged to make information and training on developmental screenings available to providers.